rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

-# Evolution of the British Rainfall Organisation's Daily Rainfall Form
+# Evolution of the British Rainfall Organization's Daily Rainfall Form

 Notes on how British Rainfall Organization's Daily Rainfall form has evolved over time.
 The basic form layout is
 * a main grid of 12 monthly columns x 31 daily rows + one or more rows for monthly aggregates